Vladislav Stoyanov: Heavy injury

 On 21 March 2017, Stoyanov suffered an injury while in training with the Bulgarian national team.
 A few days later it turned out that the injury was very serious - a torn patellar tendon, which would cause him to miss between six and eight months.
 On 25 April 2017, he needed a second intervention due to a problem, postponing his return until no earlier than 2018.
 In an interview on 4 February 2018, Stoyanov said that he hoped to return for the beginning of 2018–19 season, but after a few training sessions with the team, on 5 December 2018, Stoyanov announced that he would undergo another intervention due to a displaced kneecap.
 He was set to miss a second season in a row and was expected to return in the summer of 2019.

 Return from injury

 In September 2019 Stoyanov finally returned in the team and trained together with his teammates for first time in 30 months.
 On 9 November 2019 he returned in play after 966 days, playing for Ludogorets Razgrad II in league match against Hebar Pazardzhik.

 3 years after his last match for Ludogorets Razgrad, he returned in the starting eleven on 5 March 2020 in a Cup match against Levski Sofia, lost by Ludogorets on penalties.

 Retirement

 On 7 July 2021, Stoyanov announced his retirement, due to ongoing problems with his injury.

+Tundzha Tenevo

+On 27 March 2023 it was announced that Stoyanov will play for the Tundzha 2006 Tenevo team in "B" Yambol Regional Group, the fifth and last division in Bulgaria.
+On 26 March he played, showed great skills and turned the match into a celebration.